tooevangelist/paysuper-docs/content/docs/payments/quick-start.md

 ### Client integration with JS SDK

-You can use PaySuper JavaScript SDK to create an instance of a Payment Form with just a few lines of code..
+You can use PaySuper JavaScript SDK to create an instance of a Payment Form with just a few lines of code.

 **Step 1.** To get started, include the following script tag on your website - always load it directly from `https://cdn.pay.super.com`: